 They were very supportive of the idea.

 They said things like "Are you OUT of your MIND!!!????"

 But I had such an overwhelming certainty about this, that I went ahead and placed the ad anyway.

-In order to protect the privacy of those placing an ad, the Herald assigns a post office box number at the Miami Herald building address to which interested parties can write.
-At that time, every few days, the Herald had someone gather up whatever mail had arrived for that particular box number, theyd place it in a large brown envelope, and forward it on to the person who placed the personal ad.
+In order to protect the privacy of those placing an ad, back then the Herald assigned a post office box number at the Miami Herald building address to which interested parties could write.
+At that time, every few days, the Herald had someone gather up whatever mail had arrived for that particular box number, they'd place it in a large brown envelope, and forward it on to the person who placed the personal ad.

-Most of them misunderstood the subtlety of the last line of the ad completely, more than a few expounded on scouting merit badges theyd earned as youngsters.
-I penned brief acknowledgments of their letters, saying that although I was pleased to hear from them I didnt think we would be a match.
+Most of them misunderstood the subtlety of the last line of the ad completely, more than a few expounded on scouting merit badges they'd earned as youngsters.
+I penned brief acknowledgments of their letters, gently indicating that although I was pleased to hear from them, we weren't a match.

 I liked the letter so much that I felt it deserved a personal reply.
 Since he had provided a telephone number, I called and left word on his answering machine, saying that although I had greatly enjoyed his letter and photo, I was afraid that he was geographically unsuitable.

 Moments later he called me back and we chatted quite enjoyably